Nathan Bijur

-Nathan Bijur (June 1, 1862 – July 8, 1930), was a Jewish-American lawyer and judge from New York.
+Nathan Bijur (June 1, 1862 – July 8, 1930), was a Jewish-American lawyer and jurist who served as a Justice of the New York Supreme Court from 1909 until his death.
+Before joining the bench, he practised corporate law in New York City and was involved in major railroad and commercial reorganisations.
+Beyond his judicial career, Bijur was active in civic and philanthropic work, particularly in Jewish charitable organisations, social welfare initiatives, and legal reform efforts in New York.

 Life

 Bijur was born on June 1, 1862, in New York City, New York, the son of Asher Bijur and Pauline Sondheim.
 His father was a Prussian immigrant who worked as a tobacco merchant.

 Bijur attended Doctor Chapin's and Doctor Sach's schools.
 He then graduated from Columbia College with a Ph.B. in political science in 1881.
 This was followed by an LL.B. from Columbia Law School in 1882 and a Ph.D. in political science in 1883.
 He was admitted to the bar in 1884, at which point he began practicing law with Isaac L. Rice under the firm name Rice & Bijur.
 The firm grew into an extensive practice, focused on corporate law.
 He was involved in, among other litigations, the reorganization of the Southern Railway, the Philadelphia & Reading Railway, the Richmond Terminal Co., the Distillers Corp., and other large interests.
 In 1909, he represented the New York City, Philadelphia, and Boston chambers of commerce and the New York and Boston merchants before the Interstate Commerce Commission as part of the Spokane Rate Case, which involved hearings in all important Rocky Mountain and Pacific coast terminals and governing rates between eastern and western cities.

 In 1909, while working on the Spokane Rate Case, Bijur was elected Justice of the New York Supreme Court as a Republican with the endorsement of the Independence League.
 He was re-elected in 1923 with support from both the Republican and Democratic parties.
 As Justice, he was involved in a number of cases related to constitutional law and the extension of legal doctrines to meet modern social and economic standards.
 His rulings were affirmed by the higher courts at a high rate, and was frequently chosen by the Appellate Division as presiding judge of the Appellate Term to hear appeals from the municipal and city courts.
 His cases involved, among other things, hastening the adoption of the multiple dwelling law and invalidating the 1929 municipal emergency rent law.
 He was still serving on the Supreme Court when he died, and Bernard L. Shientag was appointed to fill his unexpired term.